 Old English word "speech, talk, utterance, sentence, statement, news, report, word," from Proto-Germanic *wurda- (source also of Old Saxon, Old Frisian word, Dutch woord, Old High German, German wort, Old Norse orð, Gothic waurd), from PIE *were- (3) "speak, say" (see verb).

 The meaning "promise" was in Old English, as was the theological sense.
-In the plural, the meaning "verbal altercation" (as in to have words with someone) dates from mid-15c.
-Word processor first recorded 1971; word processing is from 1972; word wrap is from 1977.
+In the plural, the meaning "verbal altercation" (as in have words with someone) dates from mid-15c.
+Word-processor first recorded 1971; word-processing is from 1972; word-wrap is from 1977.
 A word to the wise is from Latin phrase verbum sapienti satis est "a word to the wise is enough."
-Word-for-word is late 14c.
-Word of mouth is recorded from 1550s.
+Word-for-word "in the exact word or terms" is late 14c.
+Word of mouth "spoken words, oral communication" (as distinguished from written words) is by 1550s.

 It is dangerous to leave written that which is badly written.
 A chance word, upon paper, may destroy the world.
 Watch carefully and erase, while the power is still yours, I say to myself, for all that is put down, once it escapes, may rot its way into a thousand minds, the corn become a black smut, and all libraries, of necessity, be burned to the ground as a consequence.
 [William Carlos Williams, "Paterson"]